dhpitt/neuraloperator/doc/source/user_guide/index.rst

 :mod:`neuralop.training`          Utilities to train neural operators end-to-end
 ================================= ================================

-The full API documentation is provided in :ref:`api_ref`.
+The full API documentation is provided in the :ref:`api_ref`.

 Finally, if you're building the library from source, your repository will also include the following directories: